chybrydra/note-rest-service/Readme.md

     - for docker-toolbox: ```http://[docker-machine-ip]:8084/api/notes```

 If we use docker toolbox (it is required for some Windows versions) then docker runs on Virtual Machine.
-In this case, our containers are not available at localhost.
+In this case, our containers are not available at localhost, but on docker-machine ip.
 To check docker-machine-ip, we need to run command: ```docker-machine ip```

 ### <a name="container-management"></a> 3.
 Managing project containers